To celebrate Dental Health Month in both February and April, we're offering 20% off dental cleanings for our existing patients.

 Once your pet is under anesthesia, we will conduct a complete oral examination (tooth by tooth) and charting.

-The final step is to apply a dental sealant to prevent plaque from attaching to the enamel.
 If advanced periodontal disease is found, the veterinarian will develop a treatment plan and discuss it with you.

 Ideally, a follow-up examination will be scheduled two weeks after the initial assessment and treatment appointment.